xtuml/mc/doc/review-minutes/8409_pragma_exception_dnt_rvm.md

 <pre>

--- Num Type  Who  Section  Comment
-_- 01  min   CDS  3        Last sentence "is" -> "are"
-_- 02  min   SKB  5.1.3    Discussed reasons for markables to be flexible and loosely coupled to the application model _- 03  min   SKB  6.1.3    Check if role phrase is on both sides _- 04  min   CDS  7        Note that the mode of MASL says domain "defines" exception (should be domain "declares" exception) _- 05  min   SKB  6.1.*    Describe the 'Name' attribute (key letters of the class) _- 06  min   all  6.1.*    Fix the model so that Mark is uniquely identified (more than one Mark for each instance of an OOA class)
-_- 07  min   LPS  6.1.4    Expound on what you describe with the 'Path' attribute (add reference?)
+-- Num Type  Who  Section  Comment x- 01  min   CDS  3        Last sentence "is" -> "are" x- 02  min   SKB  5.1.3    Discussed reasons for markables to be flexible and loosely coupled to the application model x- 03  min   SKB  6.1.3    Check if role phrase is on both sides x- 04  min   CDS  7        Note that the mode of MASL says domain "defines" exception (should be domain "declares" exception) x- 05  min   SKB  6.1.*    Describe the 'Name' attribute (key letters of the class) _- 06  min   all  6.1.*    Fix the model so that Mark is uniquely identified (more than one Mark for each instance of an OOA class) x- 07  min   LPS  6.1.4    Expound on what you describe with the 'Path' attribute (add reference?)
-_- 08  min   Bob  6.*      Specify how marks are persisted _- 09  maj   all  *        Explore persistence, packaging, uniquely identifying marks _- 10  min   SKB  6.2.2    Survey ALF to inform decision about how to link Exception in
+_- 08  maj   Bob  6.*      Specify how marks are persisted _- 09  maj   all  *        Explore persistence, packaging, uniquely identifying marks x- 10  min   SKB  6.2.2    Survey ALF to inform decision about how to link Exception in [It does not look like Alf supports exceptions, yet.
+I searched the spec.
+There is one occurence of 'exception' and zero of 'exceptions'.]

 </pre>